List · 14 minute read

 - SMS arrives within seconds

-- One script tag, any website
+- Works on any website platform

 - No dashboard to check